 - Timing.
 You don’t want to require very quick responses.
 It’s also a good idea to avoid any timeouts without warnings.

 #5.
-Include performance testing
+Include Performance Testing

 Another potential performance issue is the time it takes to load your app.
 Again, users will be turned off if an app takes a lot of time to load.
-You should test this under different conditions – is there a marked difference between using phone data or being connected to wifi?
+You should remote usability test this under different conditions – is there a marked difference between using phone data or being connected to wifi?
 Most of the time, people are out and about on data, so make sure this performs well.

 Following on from this, make sure that your app still works well offline if needed.
 Does it retain data the user needs while in a dead zone?

 #6.
-Use beta testers
+Use Beta Testers

 It is always preferable to get second or third opinions on your work.
-When you’re creating an app, you’re often too close to the process and unable to see things which might be glaring to independent beta testers.
+When you’re creating an app, you’re often too close to the process and unable to see things that might be glaring to independent beta testers.

-It doesn’t matter how skilled you are with UX and UI testing, get those beta testers onboard.
+It doesn’t matter how skilled you are with UX and UI testing.
+Get those beta testers onboard.
 Many developers suggest knowing what you need from your beta testing and splitting your testers into groups.

 Technical beta testers are your people who are most likely to give you good feedback on bugs and technical issues, whereas marketing beta testers are brought on right before launch.
-These are the ones more interested in your interface and design and their feedback can be used for marketing and press.
+These are the ones more interested in your interface and design, and their feedback can be used for marketing and press.

 #7.
-Remember security and permissions
+Remember Security and Permissions

 Mobile users can be very sensitive about the security of their information and the permissions given to apps.
-A strongly suggested test is to verify that your app is only using the permissions it actually requires to run and nothing more.
+A strongly suggested quick usability test is to verify that your app is only using the permissions it actually requires to run and nothing more.

-As an example, if your app requires access to the user’s calendar only to work, it makes no sense if it also accesses their photos.
+For example, if your app requires access to the user’s calendar only to work, it makes no sense if it also accesses their photos.

 You should also check log files, looking for errors and stack traces or any information that should not be there.
-The log level should be set to release mode before your app is launched in app stores as this avoids sharing too much app information with others.
+The log level should be set to release mode before your app is launched in app stores, as this avoids sharing too much app information with others.

-Successful apps aren’t simply dreamed up, thrown together and launched, they go through thorough and thoughtful customer development phases and user testing.
+Successful apps aren’t simply dreamed up, thrown together, and launched.
+They go through thorough and thoughtful customer development phases and user testing.

 Understand clearly who your target audience is and plan to meet their specific needs.
-Create a testing plan and be conscientious about following through.
+Create a usability testing plan and be conscientious about following through.